 Average Salary for a Master’s in Psychology

-The median annual salary for someone with a Master of Science (MS) in Psychology degree is $81,040 per year, based on data from the Bureau of Labor and Statistics in 2021.
-More specifically, the mean annual wage for a school psychologist is $78,780, whereas for industrial-organizational psychologists, it is $105,310.
+The median annual salary for psychologists is $85,330, based on 2022 data from the Bureau of Labor and Statistics.
+The mean annual wage for a school psychologist is $87,550, whereas for industrial-organizational psychologists, it is $144,610.
 There are many jobs that one can get with a master’s in psychology, and the salary ranges with each position.
 It’s also important to note that some industries, metropolitan areas, and states pay higher, so those are important factors to consider when researching potential employers.

 Highest Paying Industries